 4 Engineering Courses to make you Industry Relevant

-In this competitive field, there are a few engineering courses which stand out for their industrial relevance.
-These courses are widely accepted for their technical knowledge foundation, allowing students to explore further into specific professional demands in the ever expanding field of engineering.
+In this competitive field, there are a few engineering courses that stand out for their industrial relevance.
+These courses are widely accepted for their technical knowledge foundation, allowing students to explore further into specific professional demands in the ever-expanding field of engineering.

-If you are planning to pursue an engineering degree in India, here are four such courses which can boost the scope of employability in your academic journey.
+If you are planning to pursue an engineering degree in India, here are four such courses that can boost the scope of employability in your academic journey.

 1.Computer Science and Engineering

-The recent ages of advancement have seen automation, digitalisation, data analytics and artificial intelligence expand exponentially as industries.
-Many engineering aspirants opt for a BE in Computer Science because it enables them to gain knowledge of design planning, implementation and overall management of information systems.
+The recent ages of advancement have seen automation, digitalization, data analytics, and artificial intelligence expand exponentially as industries.
+Many engineering aspirants opt for a BE in Computer Science because it enables them to gain knowledge of design planning, implementation, and overall management of information systems.
 Most multinationals or businesses today are tech companies and prefer students from this background because of their skillset in providing integrated solutions for easier data procurement and management.

 2. Information Science and Engineering

 With so many MNC’s in the IT sector, there is no dearth of jobs in this discipline of engineering.
-With the advent of technologies such as application based service, ERPs, Cloud Storage and Computing, Information Science has become convenient for business to become efficient in understanding and evaluating information and strategising for future growth.
-Companies therefore browse through the best engineering colleges in India for professionals in this field, making this a trending engineering degree in modern times.
+With the advent of technologies such as application-based service, ERPs, Cloud Storage, and Computing, Information Science has become convenient for businesses to become efficient in understanding and evaluating information and strategizing for future growth.
+Companies, therefore, browse through the best engineering colleges in India for professionals in this field, making this a trending engineering degree in modern times.

 3. Electronics and Communication Engineering